-We have examined management's assertion that the Federal Reserve Bank of Richmond ("FRB Richmond") maintained effective internal control over financial reporting and the safeguarding of assets as they relate to the Financial Statements as of December 31, 2002, based on criteria described in "Internal Control - Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission included in the accompanying Management's Assertion.
-The assertion is the responsibility of the FRB Richmond's management.
-Our responsibility is to express an opinion on the assertions based on our examination.
+We have examined management's assertion, included in the accompanying Management Assertion, that the Federal Reserve Bank of Richmond ("FRB Richmond") maintained effective internal control over financial reporting and the safeguarding of assets as they relate to the financial statements as of December 31, 2003, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+FRB Richmond's management is responsible for maintaining effective internal control over financial reporting and safeguarding of assets as they relate to the financial statements.
+Our responsibility is to express an opinion on management's assertion based on our examination.

-Our examination was made in accordance with standards established by the American Institute of Certified Public Accountants, and accordingly, included obtaining an understanding of the internal control over financial reporting, testing, and evaluating the design and operating effectiveness of the internal control, and performing such other procedures as we considered necessary in the circumstances.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included obtaining an understanding of internal control over financial reporting, testing and evaluating the design and operating effectiveness of internal control, and performing such other procedures as we considered necessary in the circumstances.
 We believe that our examination provides a reasonable basis for our opinion.

 Because of inherent limitations in any internal control, misstatements due to error or fraud may occur and not be detected.
-Also, projections of any evaluation of the internal control over financial reporting to future periods are subject to the risk that the internal control may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
+Also, projections of any evaluation of internal control over financial reporting to future periods are subject to the risk that the internal control may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

-In our opinion, management's assertion that the FRB Richmond maintained effective internal control over financial reporting and over the safeguarding of assets as they relate to the Financial Statements as of December 31, 2002, is fairly stated, in all material respects, based upon criteria described in "Internal Control - Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, management's assertion that FRB Richmond maintained effective internal control over financial reporting and over the safeguarding of assets as they relate to the financial statements as of December 31, 2003, is fairly stated, in all material respects, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.